Priya2149/Priya2149/README.md

 # 👋 Hi, I'm Priya

-I’m a **Software Engineer** with **2.5+ years of experience** building **cloud-native and scalable applications** using **Azure, .NET Core, Node.js, and Docker**.
+I’m a **Software Engineer** with **2.5+ years of experience** working on and building **full-stack, backend, DevOps, and cloud-based applications** using **Azure, .NET Core, Node.js, React, Docker, and CI/CD pipelines**.

-I’m currently pursuing my **M.S. in Computer Science at Pace University (May 2026)**, where I’m exploring **AI, NLP, Computer Vision, and DevOps** to stay current in the AI-driven world.
+I’m currently pursuing my **M.S. in Computer Science at Pace University (May 2026)**, where I’m exploring **AI, NLP, and Computer Vision** to stay current in the evolving tech landscape.

-I enjoy building practical and reliable systems that solve real problems.
-My work often involves **.NET Core, Azure, React, Node.js, CI/CD, Python, and SQL**, with a focus on backend and cloud development.

-I’m also a **startup and product innovation enthusiast** who enjoys the intersection of **technology, design, and business strategy** — turning ideas into products people actually love.
+I enjoy learning new tools, improving what I build, and finding practical ways to solve real-world problems.
+I’m also a **startup and product innovation enthusiast** who enjoys working at the intersection of technology, design, and business.

 🚀 **Current Project**
-I’m developing an **AI Governance Dashboard**, a tool for tracking LLM usage, latency, cost, and security risks.
+**AI Governance Dashboard** – A cloud-based tool for tracking LLM usage, latency, cost, and security risks.
 👉 [Live Demo](https://sentinal-ai-sigma.vercel.app/) *(integrating live data and expanding visualization features)*

 ## Skills